syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 document.Close()
 {% endhighlight %}

+{% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Paragraphs/User-defined-numbered-list).

+The following code example explains how to create numbered list with prefix from previous level.

+N> The [NumberPrefix](https://help.syncfusion.com/cr/file-formats/Syncfusion.DocIO.DLS.WListLevel.html#Syncfusion_DocIO_DLS_WListLevel_NumberPrefix) value for the numbered list should meet the syntax "\u000N" to update the previous list level value as prefix to the current list level.
+For example, it should be represented as (“\u0000.” or “\u0000.\u0001.”).

+{% tabs %}

 {% highlight c# tabtitle="C# [Cross-platform]" %}
 //Creates a new Word document
 WordDocument document = new WordDocument();